thanasisKirmizis/thanasisKirmizis/README.md

 ---

-## Description of myself_v24
+## Description of myself_v27

-I am an Electrical & Computer Engineering graduate from AUTh (Greece), with the vision of working at software engineering (or similar) positions at accomplished companies 💯.
-My capabilities and passion with IT have been there since childhood 💻.
-I believe my greatest powers to be complex problem analyzing and step-by-step solving using all the engineering knowledge I have amassed through the years ⚡.
-Currently striving to leverage my software development skills and continue to collect every piece of knowledge I can to become a better engineer 🌱.

-## Current patch notes

-🔜 Eagerly awaiting to start on my first job as Software Engineer!

-🎯 Also spending my free time trying to convince myself to develop personal soft-skills!
+Electrical & Computer Engineer graduate with over two years of professional experience in a software engineering role, specializing in full-stack web application development 💯.
+My early fascination with technology has seamlessly transitioned into a career characterized by a strong aptitude for methodical problem-solving and meticulous solution development 💻.
+In my current software engineering capacity, I leverage my comprehensive engineering knowledge to craft robust and innovative solutions, showcasing a commitment to precision and continuous improvement in my work ⚡️.
+Eager to advance my proficiency in software development and acquire further knowledge, I am dedicated to evolving into an even more adept and versatile engineer 🚀.

 ## How to connect